 [Slide 3] Play the video and engage in a discussion with the team and ask them what person-centred care means to them.
-Write the responses down so the participants can refer to these during the session.
+The scribe should note the responses so the participants can refer to these during the session.

-3) Learning person-centredness (15 min.)
+3) Learning about person-centredness (15 min.)